-Under the $307.5-million partnership, Corvias is developing 841 new beds, renovating 370 beds, and managing all 2,654 existing beds on campus.
+Under the $307.5-million partnership, Corvias developed 841 new beds, renovated 370 beds, and manages all 3,215 existing beds on campus.
 The new development also includes more than 17,000 square feet of new retail space and 9,000 square feet for a new Campus Health Center.
 Corvias is responsible for all aspects of property and asset management, including maintenance, janitorial, and repair and replacement services for all housing on campus.
-The structure of the program allows Wayne State to maintain ownership of the land and assets under the partnership and receive 100% of all residual program cash flow.
-Using this approach, Corvias is able to meet the University’s student housing and related infrastructure needs in the short term, while simultaneously improving Wayne State’s financial strength and the sustainability of the program over the long term.
-In an excerpt from an article on The Bond Buyer, dated 12/05/17, the Wayne State/Corvias model was referenced as innovative and different.
+The structure of the program allows WSU to maintain ownership of the land and assets under the partnership and receive 100% of all residual program cash flow.
+Using this approach, Corvias is able to meet the University’s student housing and related infrastructure needs in the short term, while simultaneously improving WSU’s financial strength and the sustainability of the program over the long term.
+In an excerpt from an article on The Bond Buyer, dated 12/05/17, the Wayne State University/Corvias model was referenced as innovative and different.

 Corvias’ partnership structure provides the University with more than $907 million in total compensation over the partnership term, including the defeasance of $102 million in existing debt; $151 million in initial development and renovation scope with the establishment of long-term reserve accounts in the first 10 years; $296 million in direct retained services payments to WSU; $38.8 million in capital repair and replacement over 40 years to ensure facilities are returned in like-new condition at the end of the program term.

 Corvias is committed to keeping jobs and revenue within region and is anticipating more than 90% of the delivery partners will be local and small businesses.